Red Rocks Amphitheater: A Colorado Icon

 A Legacy Solid as Stone

-In fact, Red Rocks is so spectacular that Pollstar Magazine finally renamed their annual award for “Best Outdoor Venue” to “The Red Rocks Award” after it won time and again, so they could remove it from the running and give other venues a chance.
+In fact, this venue is so spectacular that Pollstar Magazine finally renamed their annual award for “Best Outdoor Venue” to “The Red Rocks Award” after it won time and again, so they could remove it from the running and give other venues a chance.
 This beautiful and unforgettable venue is an iconic part of Colorado’s history and culture, from their yearly Easter Sunrise Services to their summertime Film on the Rocks series.

 Red Rocks by the Numbers